Chart Color Schemes

 Health outcomes in Lalor are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Lalor's health indicators show below-average results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Lalor's health indicators show below-average results based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
 The level of common health conditions among Lalor's general population is somewhat typical but higher than the national average among older cohorts.
-Private health cover stands at approximately 48% of the total population (~11,400 people), which is lower than Greater Melbourne's 56.7% and the national average of 55.7%.
+Private health cover in Lalor is very low, at approximately 48% of the total population (~11,400 people), compared to Greater Melbourne's 56.7% and the national average of 55.7%.

-The most common medical conditions are arthritis (affecting 8.2% of residents) and mental health issues (6.7%), while 71.2% claim to be completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
-Under-65s in Lalor demonstrate better-than-average health outcomes.
-The area has 19.2% of residents aged 65 and over (4,560 people), higher than Greater Melbourne's 15.1%.
+The most prevalent medical conditions are arthritis (affecting 8.2% of residents) and mental health issues (6.7%), while 71.2% of residents report being completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
+Under-65s in Lalor have better-than-average health outcomes.
+The area has a higher proportion of seniors aged 65 and over (19.5%, or 4,631 people), compared to Greater Melbourne's 15.1%.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health